 Thankfully, there are decent credit cards out there without an annual fee.
 If Seth wants to earn cash back rewards, it wouldn’t be worth it to use a card with an annual fee to earn a higher rate of rewards, due to how little he uses his card.

 So here’s the bottom line: By taking a closer look at how you use your credit cards and how much you spend on them each month, you can decide whether a card with an annual fee is right for you.

 Of course, before you apply for any card, be sure you know where your credit stands.
 Good credit scores are generally required to qualify for the better plastic out there.
 Plus, the last thing you want is to be denied for a card and see your score suffer as a result of the hard inquiry.
-(You can view two of your credit scores, updated each month, for free on Credit.com.)
+(You can view two of your credit scores, updated every 14 days, for free on Credit.com.)

 If your credit is on the less-than-stellar side, you may be able to improve your score by paying down debt, disputing any errors you find on your credit report and not applying for new lines of credit until your score has bounced back.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.